canadaduane/shelf/README.md

 When an end-user makes a change, they modify their `frontend` directly.

-When a client wants to commit the recent changes made to their `frontend`, they call `local_update(backend, frontend)`, and send the return value `CHANGE` to all the other clients, who each then call `remote_update(backend, frontend, CHANGE)`, which will merge the change into `backend`, and even modify `frontend` in a sensible way, namely only modifying `frontend` in places where it was the same as `backend` before the `CHANGE`.
+When a client wants to commit the recent changes made to their `frontend`, they call `localUpdate(backend, frontend)`, and send the return value `CHANGE` to all the other clients, who each then call `remoteUpdate(backend, frontend, CHANGE)`, which will merge the change into `backend`, and even modify `frontend` in a sensible way, namely only modifying `frontend` in places where it was the same as `backend` before the `CHANGE`.

 Let's see it in action: